-The people of Ladakh are hard working and smiling.
-The harsh nature has taught tem to fight and live happily in these harsh conditions.
+The people of Ladakh are hard-working and smiling.
+The harsh nature has taught them to fight and live happily in these harsh conditions.
 Mainly followers of Buddism and Islam, the people of Ladakh belong to different ethnic backgrounds.
-They follow their own rites and rituals, toil hard to stay alive and entertain themselves with various forms of dances and dramas.
+They follow their rites and rituals, toil hard to stay alive, and entertain themselves with various forms of dances and dramas.
 To witness such cultural festivals of Ladakh is an opportunity not to be missed for.

 Ladakh is a virtual paradise for Adventure sports - Mountaineering, trekking, white water rafting, canoeing and many others.

 Leh in Jammu and Kashmiris the capital of this cold desert, Ladakh.
-Leh town offers a number of sightseeing options for the visitors.
-A historic town that served as the royal capital of the Old Kingdom , it is also a bustling town of the region more because of its prominence for the period unknown.
+Leh town offers several sightseeing options for visitors.
+A historic town that served as the royal capital of the Old Kingdom, it is also a bustling town of the region more because of its prominence for the period unknown.

-The land mark of this small town is the imposing nine-storey Leh Palace built by King Singge Namgyal.
-Built in the Tibetan form of architecture, this palace is said to be the inspiration of the famous Potala in Lhasa .
-The ruins of the old fort built in the 16th century lie beyond this palace on the Tsemo Hill, which a royal residence of the Namgyals.
+The landmark of this small town is the imposing nine-story Leh Palace built by King Singge Namgyal.
+Built-in the Tibetan form of architecture, this palace is said to be the inspiration of the famous Potala in Lhasa.
+The ruins of the old fort built in the 16th century lie beyond this palace on the Tsemo Hill, which a royal residence of the Namgyal.
 The Ladakh Shanti Stupa and the Jama Masjid are the worship points were people of the faith come to bow down in front of the almighty.

 The central area of Ladakh has the greatest concentration of major Buddhist monasteries called gompas.
 The Lamayuru is believed to be the oldest and also a sacred site for the pre-Buddhist religion known as Bon.
 The other monasteries of Phiyang, Hemis and Chemrey were all founded under the direct patronage of the ruling Namgyal dynasty.